 - The ticket is created by the customer without contact with an agent.

 - The ticket is currently in progress.
-Customer and agent are in contact with one another.
+Customer and agent are in contact with each another.

 - pending auto close+

-- The ticket will be marked closed successful upon reaching the set pending time.
+- The ticket will be set as closed successful upon reaching the pending time.

 - pending auto close-

-- The ticket will closed unsuccessful upon reaching the pending time.
+- The ticket will be set as closed unsuccessful upon reaching the pending time.

 - pending reminder